DIY Projects

 Instructions:

 1. Prepare loofah: Cut dried loofah into 1-2 inch pieces.
-If they're very dry and stiff, briefly soak in water to soften, then pat completely dry.
+If very dry, briefly soak in water to soften, then pat completely dry.
+Small loofah pieces cut to 1-2 inches for embedding in bath bombs

 Pro Tips